wenfengzhuo/wenfengzhuo-v3.github.io/_posts/2020-04-01-System Design - 2.md

 * Take care of corner cases
 * Leverage known algorithms and data structures or devise your own

 Often, we easily overlook the importance of the functional requirements and focus too much on the non-functional requirements.
-Consequently, we need to rework the design or deviate from the initial goal of creating the system later.
+Consequently, we need to rework the design later or deviate from the initial goal of creating the system.

 **Non-functional Requirements**